Garmin API

 • Rest Stress Duration: The number of seconds during this monitoring period during which stress levels were in the restful range (1 to 25).
 Internally stored as rest_stress_duration.

-• Activity Stress Duration: The number of seconds in this monitoring period where the user was engaged in physical activity.
+• Activity Stress Duration: The number of seconds in this monitoring period where the user was engaged in physical activity, and so stress measurement was unreliable.
+All durations in this monitoring period not covered by stress, rest, and activity stress should be considered Uncategorized, either because the device was not worn or because not enough data could be taken to generate a stress score.
 Internally stored as activity_stress_duration.

 • Low-Stress Duration: The portion of the user’s stress duration where the measured stress score was in the low range (26-50).
 Internally stored as low_stress_duration.